-Once the iCloud Activation Lock is in action, someone else can not activate it using a different Apple ID.
-Additionally, the device can not be deleted from that iCloud account.
-Plus Find My service can not be disabled.
-All these actions can only be performed if the Apple ID and password initially (or last) used to set up the device are entered.
+Once the iCloud Activation Lock is in action, no one else can activate the iPhone using a different Apple ID.
+Additionally, the device can’t be deleted from that iCloud account, and Find My service cannot be disabled.

-How to Remove Activation Lock on iPhone and iPad
+How to remove Activation Lock on iPhone and iPad

-Two ways to remove the Activation Lock:-
+Two ways to remove the Activation Lock:

-A. Use Your Apple ID and Password.
+A. Use your Apple ID and Password.

-B. Contact Apple Support and Verify Ownership.
+B. Contact Apple Support and verify ownership.

 If you have a valid proof of purchase, you can contact Apple Support and ask them to remove the Activation Lock.
 You can reach them via the Apple Support app, Twitter, Live Chat, or customer care number.

-Even if there is an Apple Store near you, visit them with proof of purchase.
+If there is an Apple Store near you, visit them with proof of purchase.
 They may remove the Activation Lock on your iPhone or iPad.
-Usually, you won’t be charged for this, even if you do not have Apple Care or the device is out of warranty.
+Usually, you won’t be charged for this, even if you do not have AppleCare or the device is out of warranty.

-The chances to remove Activation Lock on a used iPhone, iPad, Apple Watch, or Mac that you bought or were given depends solely on the previous owner.
-If they do not cooperate, you are practically left with a paperweight with an Apple logo!
+The chances to remove Activation Lock on a used iPhone, iPad, Apple Watch, or Mac that you have depends solely on the previous owner.
+If they do not cooperate, you practically have a paperweight with an Apple logo!

-- Unpair Apple Watch, if any.
+- Unpair Apple Watch, if applicable.

-If the owner lives in a far-off place and it is not possible to follow the above steps, you can try to ask him to share his Apple ID and password.
+If the owner lives in a far-off place and it’s not possible to follow the steps under header A., you can try to ask them to share his Apple ID and password.

 In case the above solution does not work, ask the previous owner to follow the steps below:

-How to Avoid Activation Lock When Buying a Used iPhone
+How to avoid Activation Lock when buying a used iPhone

-Check for Activation Lock Before Buying the iPhone From Someone Else
+Check for Activation Lock before buying the iPhone from someone else

 Before buying an iPhone, iPad, iPod touch, or Apple Watch from an authorized Apple reseller, you must ensure that it is erased and isn’t linked to the previous owner’s account.
 Besides, it would be best if you asked the seller whether or not they’ve removed Activation Lock.

-Earlier, Apple allowed viewing the status of any iOS device using the Activation Lock tool.
-But now it has removed the option in the wake of some reports that Chinese hackers took undue advantage of it.
+Earlier, Apple allowed viewing the status of any iOS device using the Activation Lock tool—But now it has removed the option in the wake of some reports that Chinese hackers took undue advantage of it.
 However, you can still check the status of any device.

-Head over to the Stolen Phone Checker site and enter the IMEI of the device you want to purchase.
+Head over to the Stolen Phone checker site and enter the IMEI of the device you want to purchase.
 The tool will compare the IMEI against several source databases and deliver a quick result.
 The IMEI number is printed on the back of older iPhones.
 If you are using a recent model (or even old ones), you can find it inside the SIM tray.